Official websites use .gov

 Jake Lyell for MCC

 MCC's agriculture investments give small-holder farmers the knowledge and skills they need to improve their livelihoods and transition from subsistence farming to small-scale commercial farming, so they can produce enough to sell for extra income.
 Small-holder farmers are the backbone of many rural economies given their role in agriculture and food security.
 The term small-holder refers to farmers with limited resources at their disposal and smaller plot size relative to others.
 Small-holder farmers typically work on less than five acres and produce only enough food to feed their families.
 The lack of cash income from this subsistence farming results in persistent poverty.
+Many of MCC’s investments aim to increase this group’s access to markets and negotiating power with the private sector.

 Women in Agriculture